 - Public participation is advanced by the humanist movements, social movements and in the context of postmodernism.

 - Public participation may be advanced as part of a “people first” paradigm shift.
 In this case, it is argued that whether it can sustain productive and durable change.
+It helps decision makers to take take into account the problems of the excluded groups such those effected by any disability.

 Related Article: Sherry R Arnstein’s Ladder of Citizen Participation